Exotic Bully – The Ultimate Guide

 Exotic bullies hate being left alone for long periods.
 They can easily develop separation anxiety and develop destructive and other unwanted behaviors.

-Because of their small size, exotic bulldogs are great for smaller homes and city living.
+Because of their small size, exotic bulldog breeds are great for smaller homes and city living.

 They also make great family dogs.
 However, they should always be supervised when around young kids.
 Exotics also do well with other dogs, as long as the exotic has been socialized from a young age.